ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : unit
 ```

-The type of an expression (before evaluation) and type of the value it produces (after computation) are the same.
+An expression type (before evaluation) and the value type it produces (after computation) are the same.
 This allows the compiler to avoid runtime type checks in binaries.
-In OCaml, type information is removed by the compiler and therefore not available at runtime.
+In OCaml, the compiler removes type information, so it's not available at runtime.
 In programming theory, this is called [subject reduction](https://en.wikipedia.org/wiki/Subject_reduction).

 ### Global Definitions

 Every value can be named.
 This is the purpose of the `let ... = ... ` construction.
-The name is on left; the expression is on the right.
+The name is on the left; the expression is on the right.
-* If the expression can be evaluated, that take places right away
+* If the expression can be evaluated, it take places right away.
 * Otherwise, the expression is turned into a value as-is.
 That's the case of function definition.

-Definitions with computation are discussed in this section.
+The following section discusses definitions with computation.
 Definitions without computation, like functions, are discussed in the next section.

 Global definitions are those entered at the toplevel.
 This is what happens when writing a definition in UTop:
 ```ocaml